dweiller/zubench/README.md

 # zubench

-A micro-benchmarking package for [zig](https://ziglang.org).
+A micro-benchmarking package for [Zig](https://ziglang.org).

 ## goals

-The primary goals of `zig-bench` are to:
+The primary goals of **zubench** are to:

   - be simple to use - there should be no need to wrap a function just to benchmark it
   - provide standard machine-readable output for archiving or post-processing
   - given the user the choice of which system clock(s) to use
   - provide statistically relevant and accurate results
-  - integrate with the zig build system
+  - integrate with the Zig build system

 Not all these goals are currently met, and its always possible to debate how well they are met; feel free to open an issue (if one doesn't exist) or pull request if you would like to see improvement in one of these areas.

 ## features

   - [x] human-readable terminal-style output
-  - [x] machine-readable json output
+  - [x] machine-readable JSON output
   - [x] wall, process, and thread time
   - [ ] kernel/user mode times
   - [ ] declarative `zig test` style benchmark runner